According to sports medicine expert, signs that can predict sudden death

 - Arrhythmia.

-In the absence of symptoms, ECG changes should be evaluated (conduction problems in the branches, atrioventricular block, arrhythmias, channelopathy, hypertrophy…).
+In the absence of symptoms, ECG changes should be evaluated (branch conduction problems, atrioventricular block, arrhythmias, channelopathy, hypertrophy…).

 It is very important to look at family history (Family history of MS or heart disease) or personal.

-Furthermore, del Valle says, Age should be taken into account: “It has been estimated that the annual incidence of sudden death in those under 35 is 1/160,000, while in those over 35 it is 1/18,000/year.”
+Furthermore, del Valle says, Age should be taken into account: “The annual incidence of sudden death in people under 35 is estimated to be 1/160,000, compared to 1/18,000/year in people over 35.”

 Illnesses, competitive sports, and sudden death